jjason1/Reunited/README.md

 ## Class Diagram
 ![Class Diagram](https://github.com/cs100/final-project-akhan197-bli181-cchua042-jlin379/blob/master/Design_Doc/Reunited_%20UML%20Diagrams.png)
 We've presented two core classes, namely the "Character" and "Enemy" classes.
 Various other derived classes have been created, each incorporating distinct functions and/or variables.
 Additionally, we've integrated several supplementary classes to enhance the user's gaming experience.
+For example, we've added the LoadFile and SaveFile classes to manage save files within our game.
+We've also added the Combat class to handle the combat present throughout our game.
+As the graphic above illustrates, we've included the CharacterTeam and EnemyTeam classes to implement team-based gameplay.
+These are a few examples of the classes we've designed for our game.
+Refer to the graphic above for more information regarding each class.

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on Zoom and should be conducted by Wednesday of week 8.